-If you do not respond to the census by April 2020, you will be mailed a printed questionnaire to return by mail.
+If you do not respond to the census by the end of April 2020, you will be mailed a printed questionnaire to return by mail.
 In May 2020, Census Bureau employees will visit households that have not completed the census to assist you in filling out the census in person.

 Will a census worker come to my residence?

 If your household does not submit a completed census survey by the end of April 2020, a Census Bureau employee will visit your residence to assist you in filling out the census in person.
 This person will ask you the same questions that will appear in the online version of the census.
 For more information on Census Bureau employees, see the Census 2020 website.

 What about college students?